droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 This plugin does nothing except registering itself to Droonga.

- * The `store-search` is the name of the plugin itself.
+ * The `sample-logger` is the name of the plugin itself.
 You'll use it in your `catalog.json`, to activate the plugin.
  * As the example above, you must define your plugin as a module.

 ### Activate the plugin with `catalog.json`

 You need to update `catalog.json` to activate your plugin.
-Add the name of the plugin `"store-search"` to the `"plugins"` list under the dataset, like:
+Add the name of the plugin `"sample-logger"` to the `"plugins"` list under the dataset, like:

 catalog.json: